cscpsut/CTF-Guide/README.md

 ## CTFd

 CTFd is an open-source Capture The Flag framework focusing on ease of use and customizability.
 It comes with everything you need to run a CTF and it's easy to customize with plugins and themes.
-Checkout their [Github Repository](https://github.com/CTFd/CTFd), for detailed guidance checkout their [docs](https://docs.ctfd.io)
+Checkout their [Github Repository](https://github.com/CTFd/CTFd).
+For detailed guidance checkout their [docs](https://docs.ctfd.io)
 ### TDLR
 1- Install docker and docker-compose
 ```console